panva/openid-client/docs/functions/useJwtResponseMode.md

 ▸ **useJwtResponseMode**(`config`): `void`

+Configures the client to use JWT Secured Authorization Response Mode (JARM).

 This changes the `response_mode` used by the client to be `jwt` and expects the authorization server response passed to [authorizationCodeGrant](authorizationCodeGrant.md) to be one described by [JARM](https://openid.net/specs/oauth-v2-jarm-final.html).